YountenTshering/AT70.18_HomeWork/HW4_Transaction_Script/TransactionScriptRR/README.md

 >### Inside application.properties

-1. Set up the application properties for your datasource
+Set up the application properties for your datasource

 ![alt](./image/3.PNG)

->### Create a Script package inside src/main/java:
+>### Create a Script Package inside src/main/java:

 1. First, create RevenueRecognitionScript.java

 2. Then, create our concrete implementation RevenueRecognitionScriptImpl.java

 - Note that we will be creating gateways
 - Also note that we are using money api (e.g., Monetary)

 ![alt](./image/4.PNG)